Matthew Walker (English cricketer): Coaching career

 In the winter of 2011, Graham Gooch stepped down in his role as Essex batting coach to work full-time with the England team and Walker was appointed to the same role, retiring as a player.
 In April 2014 he re-joined Kent as an assistant to head coach Jimmy Adams, having left Essex in order to return to his "home club".
 After Adams left Kent in October 2016 to return to the Caribbean, Walker was appointed head coach of the club in January 2017.
 Following Kent's promotion to Division One of the County Championship in 2018, Walker's contract was extended.
+He left Kent at the end of the 2024 season.